verbiscms/verbis/docs/api/admin/posts.md

 ## Retrieving Posts

-The Posts endpoint allows you to filter through posts with query parameters and [filtering](#Filtering) shown below.
+The Posts endpoint allows you to filter through posts with query parameters shown below.

 | Query Parameter     | Description                                                                 |
 | ------------------- | --------------------------------------------------------------------------- |